 When you’re reporting an emergency, the last thing you should worry about is your personal privacy.
 Feeling safe and in control of your information is essential, especially in a stressful situation.
 That’s why PubSafe is built with your privacy at its core.
 You get to decide what information you share and who sees it, ensuring you can report incidents or coordinate with your team confidently and securely.
 This focus on user control helps create a safer environment for everyone, encouraging more people to share vital information without hesitation.

-Report Anonymously
+Your Option to Report Anonymously

 Sometimes, the most critical information comes from those who wish to remain anonymous.
 Whether you’re reporting suspicious activity or a sensitive incident, you might not want your name attached.
 PubSafe allows you to report an incident with complete anonymity.
 This encourages more people to speak up without fear of exposure or retaliation, which gives first responders and community organizations a more complete picture of what’s happening on the ground.
 By removing the barrier of identification, the platform empowers everyone to contribute to community safety, ensuring that important details don’t go unreported simply because someone was afraid to share.

-Control Your Data and Visibility
+You Control Your Data and Who Sees It

 Your data and your location are yours to control.
 With PubSafe, you have flexible security settings that put you in charge of your own visibility.
 You can choose to be visible to the public, just to members of your organization, or only to a specific team you’re working with.
 This is perfect for volunteer teams and official responders who need to coordinate without broadcasting their location to everyone.
 This level of control ensures that your information is only shared with the people who need it, allowing for effective team management while respecting individual privacy preferences.